domRiddle/ASF/Statistics.md

 * Your Nickname (for display purpose)
 * Your Avatar (hash, for display purpose)
 * Value specifying if you've enabled ```MatchEverything``` in your ```TradingPreferences``` (for display purpose)
-* Number of Steam trading cards in your inventory (for display purpose)
+* Number of Steam trading cards in your inventory (for display purpose - sorting)

 ASF will **not** gather any other non-listed-above data without prior important notice in the changelog, and a very good practical reason in the first place.